JamyJones/jjdgdjf/msg.md

-Can i use opencv to split an image into 5 images
+Can i use opencv to split an image into 5 images?